SUMMARY

 ANALYSIS

 In chapter 17, Elijah bursts upon the scene with the declaration that there “will be neither dew nor rain these three years, except by my word” (v.
 1, emphasis added).
 Usually the word of the Lord precedes the prophetic announcement; since it now follows in verse 2, Elijah’s outburst is shown to be premature.
 He must learn what prophets are all about.
+The most important lesson for a prophet is not how to burst into a king’s court, making bold pronouncements; instead, it is to wait for the word of God.
 At the Wadi Cherith (vv.
-3-6) he is sustained by ravens and learns to obey (“went and did according to the word of the LORD” v.
+3-6), Elijah waits.
+He is sustained by ravens and learns to obey (“went and did according to the word of the LORD” v.
 5).
-When the wadi dries up he moves to Zarephath (vv.
-7-16) where he learns to minister to a widowA widow is a woman whose spouse has died, often plunging her into poverty and putting her in a vulnerable position in society.
+When the wadi dries up, God sends Elijah to Zarephath (vv.
+7-16).
+There the LORD introduces Elijah to those who were actually hurt by his rash prophecyProphecy is the gift, inspired by God, of speaking and interpreting the divine will.
+Prophets such as Amos, Isaiah, and Ezekiel spoke words of judgment and comfort to the people of Israel on behalf of God.
+More of drought: the widowA widow is a woman whose spouse has died, often plunging her into poverty and putting her in a vulnerable position in society.
 Jesus, in his concern for the poor, regards widows with compassion and concern.
-More who, in turn, sustains him and obeys the word of Elijah (v.
+More and the orphan, namely, the most vulnerable.
+In Zarephath, Elijah ministers to a widow who, in turn, sustains him and obeys the word of Elijah (v.
 15a).
 Finally (vv.
-17-24), Elijah learns to pray in an intercessory fashion and God obeys Elijah by restoring life to the widow’s son (v.
+17-24), Elijah learns to pray in an intercessory fashion and God responds to Elijah by restoring life to the widow’s son (v.
 22).
 The widow now recognizes that Elijah is a prophet (as does the reader) when she says, “Now I know that you are a man of God, and that the word of the LORD in your mouth is truth” (v.
 24).
+Elijah has finally learned to wait upon the word of the LORD.

 In chapter 18, the actual contest between Elijah and the 450 prophets of Baal is engaged on Mount Carmel.
-Each side erects an altar and prepares a bull for sacrificeSacrifice is commonly understood as the practice of offering or giving up something as a sign of worship, commitment, or obedience.
+Each side erects an altar and prepares a bull for sacrifice, but no fire is kindled.
+The contest consists in seeing which god will send fire for the sacrificeSacrifice is commonly understood as the practice of offering or giving up something as a sign of worship, commitment, or obedience.
 In the Old Testament grain, wine, or animals are used as sacrifice.
 In some New Testament writings Jesus' death on the cross as the...
-More, but no fire is kindled.
-The contest consists in seeing which god will send fire for the sacrifice; that god will be the true god and worthy of worship.
+More; that god will be the true god and worthy of worship.
 The prophets of Baal pray, dance, and even slash themselves with swords in an endeavor to invoke Baal’s aid, all with no success.
-After taunting the prophets and ridiculing their ineffective measures and nonresponsive god, Elijah douses his altar with twelve jars of water (where this water came from in the midst of a three-year drought is a mysteryA mystery is something secret, hidden and not perceived by ordinary means.
-In the book of Daniel a significant mystery is revealed through divine revelation (Daniel 2); Paul speaks of a mystery of God in Romans 11 and again in Ephesians 3.
-In speaking of...
-More) and calls upon the name of the Lord, who responds immediately with a bolt of lightning (“fire of the LORD”) that laps up the water, consumes the bull and (to the utter joy of the “high-place-hating” Deuteronomistic editors) the altar itself.
+After taunting the prophets and ridiculing their ineffective measures and unresponsive god, Elijah douses his altar with twelve jars of water (where this water came from in the midst of a three-year drought is a mystery) and calls upon the name of the Lord, who responds immediately with a bolt of lightning (“fire of the LORD”) that laps up the water, consumes the bull and (to the utter joy of the “high-place-hating” Deuteronomistic editors) the altar itself.
 The prophets of Baal are then destroyed in accordance with Deuteronomy 13:13-15.
-This middle panel of the triptych exalts Elijah as Israel’s true prophet even as it displays Yahweh as the true God.
+This middle panel of the triptych exalts Elijah as Israel’s true prophet even as it displays YHWH as the true God.